 Amna serves as the Chair for The Islamic and Middle Eastern Studies (TIMES) Forum at the University of Birmingham.
-The Forum was established to foster and support scholarly exchange on Islam and the Middle Eastern world and organises an annual symposium for postgraduate researchers.
+The Forum was established as a platform to facilitate scholarly exchange on Islam and the Middle Eastern world and organises an annual symposium for postgraduate researchers.
 She has also contributed to the world renowned ‘Birmingham Qur’an Manuscript’ project, a manuscript which was radiocarbon-dated as one of the earliest fragments of the Qur’an in the world.
-She has been invited to act as an exhibition facilitator in the UAE, working with the British Council and the UAE Ministry of Culture & Knowledge as strategic partners.
+She has been invited to join the curator’s team and exhibit the work in the UAE, working with the British Council and the UAE Ministry of Culture & Knowledge as strategic partners.

 As a lecturer in law, Amna teaches final year law students United Nations: Law and Practice and leads the Integrated Research Project module.
-She is also developing a new postgraduate module on Islamic Legal Processes.
-Amna provides research supervision on Islamic law and welcomes proposals in the area.
+She has also developed a new postgraduate module on Islamic Legal Processes for students on the LLM Islamic Business Law.